 Batty is the youngest and very shy.
 She loves animals and considers them to be her best friends.

-Jeffery is the son of a rich woman who lives in upper crust society.
+Jeffery is the son of a rich woman who lives in an upper-crust society.
 Jeffery loves having the Penderwick sisters as friends.
 He loves to play soccer and is a very good pianist.

 Let’s Solve a Puzzle